 If your arthritic dog is already at a healthy weight, you should take precautions to maintain it.
 Your dog may resist exercising due to discomfort and start putting on weight before you know it.
 You may need to adjust your dog’s caloric intake or find some new ways to make exercise fun and less uncomfortable.
 You should also avoid the temptation to offer extra treats and goodies even if you feel bad for your painful pooch.

-You can make adjustments around your home to help make life a little easier around the house for your dog.
+You can make adjustments around your home to help make life a little easier for your dog.
 For example:

 If you lift or carry your dog, be careful you don’t injure yourself, especially if your four-legged friend is of the larger variety.
 And take care not to irritate inflamed arthritic joints.
-Not only will you cause your dog discomfort, you could cause an accident or injury, since your dog might jump out of your arms or nip at you if gripped by sudden pain.
+Not only will you cause your dog discomfort, but you could also cause an accident or injury since your dog might jump out of your arms or nip at you if gripped by sudden pain.

 There are natural supplements available that may help your dog’s arthritis.
 These include glucosamine and chondroitin, which can help support joint health and rebuild cartilage.
 You should always talk with your veterinarian about any supplements you are considering before giving them to your dog.

 Surgery can be an option, but it is often only used as a last resort since it comes with its own set of risks and complications.
-For instance, in some advanced cases, hip replacement surgery might be recommended if the hip is badly deformed.
-This surgery has a long recovery period, but can be successful in relieving joint pain.
+For instance, hip replacement surgery might be recommended if the hip is badly deformed in some advanced cases.
+This surgery has a long recovery period but can be successful in relieving joint pain.

 Dogs with arthritis may benefit from various alternative therapies such as massage, physical therapy, hydrotherapy, or acupuncture.
 Your vet can offer guidance on whether any of these treatments might benefit your dog.
-Some alternative therapies can even be covered by pet health insurance.
+Some alternative therapies used to treat eligible conditions can even be covered by pet health insurance.